Detecting geometric splittings in finitely presented groups: Introduction

 \subsection{Acknowledgements}

-I wish to thank Olga Kharlampovich for her answers to some very technical questions and Alexei Miasnikov for his numerous attempts (and success) to explain the elimination process in advanced classes and for drawing my attention to tracks.
-I am also grateful to Ilya Kazachkov and Montserrat Casals-Ruiz for discussions.
+I wish to thank Olga Kharlampovich for her answers to some very technical questions, enabling me to adapt the ideas in \cite{KM-IrredII} to obtain the results of sections \ref{sec:periodicity-reduction} and \ref{sec:bound-periodicity}.
+I am grateful to Alexei Miasnikov for his numerous (ultimately successful) attempts to explain the elimination process in advanced courses and for drawing my attention to tracks.
+I am also grateful to Ilya Kazachkov, Montserrat Casals-Ruiz, Martin Dunwoody, Gilbert Levitt, François Dahmani, Vincent Guirardel, Daniel Groves, and Henry Wilton for discussion and encouragement.
+The second version of this paper was written while the author was an NSERC postdoctoral fellow at CIRGET in UQAM and at the Oxford Mathematical Institute.
+Although much of the third version paper was written on the agonizingly slow Amtrak Adirondack Train that connects New York and Montreal, I feel no gratitude towards Amtrak.
+Finally I thank the anonymous referee for actually reading this paper and giving precise and relevant feedback.
+The paper is much better now.